-Where n is the number of cities where targets (acquirers) are located and $s_i$ the number of target (acquirers) in one city divided by the total number of targets (acquirers) in the sample.
-The resulting LHI - which theoretically could run from zero to 10000 - is clearly confirming the impression of a stronger concentration of acquirers in the map (the same pattern holds true for deal value-weighted LHI).
+Where n is the number of cities in which targets (acquirers) are located and s_i the number of targets (acquirers) in city i divided by the total number of targets (acquirers) in the sample.
+The resulting LHI - which theoretically could run from zero to

+10000 - is clearly confirming the impression of a stronger concentration of acquirers in the map (the same pattern holds true for value-weighted LHI).
 Since most targets are distinctly smaller than their acquirers, the combined firms might concentrate their headquarters and thus their economic decision making power at the location of the acquirers' headquarters, which are predominantly located in large cities.
 This observation is in line with the findings by Green (1990) and Rodríguez-Pose and Zademach (2003) for the US until the 1990 and Germany until 1999, respectively.